robbert-vdh/nih-plug/BREAKING_CHANGES.md

 ## [2022-07-06]

 - The block smoothing API has been reworked.
-Instead of `Smoother`s having their own built in block buffer, you now need to provide your own mutable slice for the smoother to fill.
-This makes the API easier to understand, more flexible, and it allows cloning smoothers without worrying about allocations for use with polyphonic modulation.
-In addition, the new implementation is much more efficient when the smoothing period has ended before or during the block.
+Instead of `Smoother`s having their own built-in block buffer, you now need to provide your own mutable slice for the smoother to fill.
+This makes the API easier to understand, more flexible, and it allows cloning smoothers without worrying about allocations.In addition, the new implementation is much more efficient when the smoothing period has ended before or during the block.
-- There are new `NoteEvent::PolyModulation` and `NoteEvent::MonoAutomation` as
+- There are new `NoteEvent::PolyModulation` and `NoteEvent::MonoAutomation`
-  part of polyphonic modulation support for CLAP plugins.
+  events as part of polyphonic modulation support for CLAP plugins.

 ## [2022-07-05]

-- The `ClapPlugin::CLAP_HARD_REALTIME` constant was moved to the general `Plugin` trait as `Plugin::HARD_REALTIME_ONLY` and best-effort support for VST3 was added.
+- The `ClapPlugin::CLAP_HARD_REALTIME` constant was moved to the general `Plugin` trait as `Plugin::HARD_REALTIME_ONLY`, and best-effort support for VST3 has been added.

 ## [2022-07-04]

 - There is a new `NoteEvent::Choke` event the host can send to a plugin to let it know that it should immediately terminate all sound associated with a voice or a key.
-- There is a new `NoteEvent::VoiceTerminated` event to let the host know a voice has been terminated.
+- There is a new `NoteEvent::VoiceTerminated` event a plugin can send to let the host know a voice has been terminated.
 This needs to be output by CLAP plugins that support polyphonic modulation.
 - Most `NoteEvent` variants now have an additional `voice_id` field.
 - The `CLAP_DESCRIPTION`, `CLAP_MANUAL_URL`, and `CLAP_SUPPORT_URL` associated
   constants from the `ClapPlugin` are now optional and have the type